supervisely/docs/data-organization/import-export.md

 In Supervisely data can be labeled with many different shapes from bitmaps and polygons to cuboids and custom graph structures as well as tags with pre-defined values.
 No existing format was there to handle all those features, so we made our own, called **Supervisely Format**.

 It's a simple combination of .json files that store annotations, `meta.json` file that describes meta information about the project and (optionally) original content (images or videos).
 You can read more about the format [here](./Annotation-JSON-format/00_ann_format_navi.md).
-A quick overview of the required file structure for the upload can be found [here](./import/formats/supervisely.md)
+You can see a quick overview of the required file structure for the upload [here](./import/formats/supervisely.md).

 ## ⚙ Data Processing